-Level Found Contaminants (units) Range (2008) Average/Result Typical Source of Contaminant Sulfate (ppm) (11/14/2007) N/A 14.4 Erosion of natural deposits Sodium (ppm) (11/14/2007) N/A 9.8 Erosion of natural deposits
+Level Found Typical Source of Contaminant Contaminants (units) Range (2010) Average/Result Sulfate (ppm) (11/14/2007) N/A 20.9 Erosion of natural deposits Sodium (ppm) (11/14/2007) N/A 9.4 Erosion of natural deposits

-Monitoring for unregulated contaminates as required by U.S. Environmental Protection Agency rules (40CFR 141.40) was conducted in 2009, results of the Unregulated Contaminant Monitoring are available upon request from Cindy Swanson, Minnesota Department of Health at (651) 201-4656The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
+Compliance with National Primary Drinking Water regulations.
+The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or though the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or human activity.